Omustardo/docs/workspace/setup workspace.md

 <https://desktop.github.com/>

 Github Desktop is not required, but makes working with Github more pleasant.
 It also installs Git Bash, which is very handy.
-Effectively emulates bash on Windows, and gives the ability to right-click open a terminal from any folder.
-TODO: [@omustardo] The right click option didn’t seem to show up in the default installation?
-“When installing Git for Windows the context menu options are not 'on' by default.
-You will have to select them during the install.”
-Alternate: get it with Git SCM here https://git-for-windows.github.io/

 Follow basic installation, and log in with your Github account.
 Run the program and go into settings.
 Change the default shell to Git Bash.
 Change the default clone path to: `C:\workspace\go\src\github.com\omustardo` with your username instead of `omustardo`

+Also install https://git-for-windows.github.io/ to get bash, and the ability to right-click open a terminal from any folder.

 **MinGW-w64**
 -------------